 These functions require you to select a floating-point model that supports exceptions.
-In Arm Compiler 6 this is disabled by default, and can be enabled by the armclang command-line option -ffp-mode=full.
+In Arm Compiler 6 this is disabled by default, and can be enabled by the armclang command-line option -fno-fast-math.

 3.2 Controlling the Arm® floating-point environment on page 3-118